The Russian Romantic artist, Ivan Konstantinovich Aivazovsky, is considered one of the greatest seascape painters of all time.

 Aivazovsky was one of the most prolific artists of all time.
 During his 60-year career, he produced over 6,000 paintings with 55 solo exhibitions.

-His later oil paintings also include dramatic scenes.
-Aivazovsky's artwork portrays the continual struggle between man and the elements.
-Paintings such as The Rainbow, 1873, and the aptly titled oil painting, Disaster, completed in 1898, illustrate the intention.
+His later oil paintings include dramatic scenes, and Aivazovsky's artwork portrays the continual struggle between man and the elements.
+Paintings such as The Rainbow (1873) and the aptly titled oil painting Disaster (completed in 1898) illustrate the intention.

-Many of his paintings depict wrecks and storms The warm pastel colors in Ivan Aivazovsky paintings, such as The Rainbow, 1873, indicate his ultimate faith in God and salvation.
+Many of his oil paintings depict wrecks and storms.
+The warm, pastel colors in Ivan Aivazovsky's paintings, such as The Rainbow, painted in 1873, indicate his ultimate faith in God and salvation.

-Following his education at the Imperial Academy of Arts in Saint Petersburg, Ivan Aivazovsky traveled to Europe and lived briefly in Italy in the early 1840s.
+Following his education at the Imperial Academy of Arts in Saint Petersburg, Ivan Aivazovsky traveled to Europe and spent a brief period in Italy in the early 1840s.

-Early oil paintings on canvas from this period include The Azure Grotto, Naples, 1841, and the Bay of Naples at Moonlight, 1842.
+Early oil paintings on canvas from this period include The Azure Grotto, Naples, and The Bay of Naples at Moonlight.

 Upon his return to Russia in 1844, he was appointed the leading painter of the Russian Navy “to paint seascapes, coastal scenes, and naval battles.”

-A year later, Aivazovsky re-settled in his hometown of Feodosia.
+A year later, Ivan Aivazovsky resettled in his hometown of Feodosia.
 He built a small house and studio, maintaining a close circle of friends.
 However, while he enjoyed contentment, the move distanced him from some of the more avant-garde artistic circles.
-Moreover, his determination to stick to the “traditional” Romantic style left him open to criticism throughout his later career.
+Moreover, his determination to stick to the traditional Romantic art style left him open to criticism throughout his later career.

-In 1848, Aivazovsky married an English Governess, Julia Graves.
+In 1848, Aivazovsky married Julia Graves, an English governess.
 They divorced in 1877, but the marriage produced four daughters.

 Many international accolades continued to follow throughout the 1870s and 1880s.
 For example, Aivazovsky was appointed an Actual Civil Councilor (the fourth highest civilian rank in Russia) and made an honorary member of Stuttgart's Royal Academy of Fine Arts in 1878.

 Anna Burnazian was Aivazovsky's second wife.
-She was a young Armenian widow, some 40 years younger.
+She was a young Armenian widow, approximately 40 years his junior.
 Ivan Aivazovsky and Anna Burnazian married in 1882.

 In 1887, as part of a jubilee celebration of his career, Aivazovsky was awarded honorary membership in the Imperial Academy of Fine Arts.